Benny93/axon-go/README.md

 **The Go rewrite of Axon — Building the knowledge graph for AI code agents.**

 > ⚠️ **This is a Go rewrite of the original [Axon](https://github.com/harshkedia177/axon) project by Harsh Kedia.** All credit for the original concept, design, and Python implementation goes to the original author.
-This Go implementation aims to provide better performance, single-binary deployment, and improved concurrency while maintaining 100% feature parity.
+This Go implementation aims to provide single-binary deployment, improved concurrency, and 100% feature parity.

 Indexes any codebase into a structural knowledge graph — every dependency, call chain, cluster, and execution flow — then exposes it through smart MCP tools so AI agents never miss code.